 Miniatures

-written by Caitlin Belley
+blurb by Caitlin Belley

 I've always really loved fantasy.
 I'd stay up late at night reading Harry Potter by flash light and watching the Lord of the Rings movies on repeat.
 Art has also been an important part of my life for as long as I can remember.
 Miniature painting is the perfect blend of these passions for me.